wmutschl/pruned-skewed-kalman-paper/README.md

 Runtime: 27 minutes on MacBook.

 #### Task Bayes 6: Bayesian estimation with RWMH sampler of CSN model, initialized with short Slice from Task Bayes 4
-Estimate the CSN model with Bayesian methods using the PSKF to compute the Gaussian likelihood.
+Estimate the CSN model with Bayesian methods using the PSKF to compute the likelihood.
-The RWMH sampler is used to draw from the posterior distribution (8 chains with 150000 draws each, 50% burn-in).
+The RWMH sampler is used to draw from the posterior distribution (8 chains with 250000 draws each, 50% burn-in).
-The sampler is initialized at the posterior mode and covariance matrix found by the Slice sampler in *Task Bayes 4*.
+The sampler is initialized at the posterior mode and covariance matrix found by the short Slice sampler in *Task Bayes 4*.
 No additional time-consuming mode-finding step is required, but one still needs to tune *mh_jscale* to get a desired acceptance ratio (about 33%).
 ```matlab
 dynare ireland2004_bayes_6_rwmh_slice_csn parallel conffile=__parallelConf.ini
 ```
-Runtime: X hours and X minutes on MacBook.
+Runtime: 5 hours and 33 minutes on MacBook.

 #### Task Bayes 7: Bayesian estimation with RWMH sampler of Gaussian model, initialized at posterior mode from numerical optimization
 Estimate the Gaussian model with Bayesian methods using the PSKF to compute the Gaussian likelihood.